richiethebeast/PinksaleTrendingBot-Powered-By-CryptoBoost/README.md

-# PinksaleTrendingBot Powered By CRYPTOBOOST
+# PinksaleTrendingBot Powered By richieTheBull